ACHIP: Electron acceleration with laser light

 Particle accelerators are exciting research tools that provide energetic high brightness charged particle beams that can be used to probe physical phenomena otherwise inaccessible.
 However, the enormous cost and user demand of many of the radio-frequency based accelerators limits their availability.
 To provide an accelerator accessible on the university-lab scale, a novel accelerator design must be developed.

 One such design, whose development is funded by the Gordon and Betty Moore Foundation (press release), is the Dielectric Laser Accelerator or DLA for short.
 DLAs leverage both the GV/m electromagnetic fields of commercially available lasers and the advanced nanofabrication techniques of dielectric materials developed in the semiconductor industry.
 The large available electromagnetic fields are used to create acceleration gradients that exceed those in radio frequency accelerators by a factor of 100.
 Even though DLAs are orders of magnitude smaller than their RF brethren, their accelerating gradients allow for DLAs to impart similar energy gains to charged particles.
 However, instead of imparting these energy gains over meters, DLAs impart these energy gains over millimeters, potentially enabling a university lab-scale particle accelerator.

 The DLAs tested at FAU operate in a phase-synchronous scheme, as follows.
 An incident laser pulse impinges upon a nanofabricated accelerating structure, exciting travelling near-field modes.
-Electrons, propagating in close proximity to the structure, are accelerated when their velocity matches the phase velocity of one of the traveling modes.
+Electrons, propagating in close proximity to the structure, are accelerated when their velocity matches the phase velocity of one of the traveling modes, and they are injected into these fields at a particular time.
 This synchronicity condition and general principle is similar to that employed in large-scale RF accelerators, and the structures are designed to satisfy this condition (see video produced by our SLAC partners on the dual-grating approach).

 A laser impinges upon the silicon grating (with the structural period and grating height d indictated) from above, exciting the travelling wave mode depicted by the blue and red regions in the bottom image that shows a cross section of two periods of the accelerator.
 An electron, depicted by the green circle and travelling to the right, surfs the travelling wave, also moving to the right.
 (Image: FAU/Joshua McNeur)